tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 )
 ```

-Peer information is stored in a `peerStore`, which may be persisted in an underlying database.
-It is kept internal to avoid race conditions and tight coupling.
-The peer store will replace the current address book, either partially or in full.

-The `peerStore` should at the very least contain basic CRUD functionality as outlined below, but will likely need additional functionality and is intentionally underspecified:
+Peer information is stored in a `peerStore`, which may be persisted in an underlying database, and will replace the current address book either partially or in full.
+It is kept internal to avoid race conditions and tight coupling, and should at the very least contain basic CRUD functionality as outlined below (but will likely need additional functionality and is intentionally underspecified):

 ```go
 // peerStore contains information about peers, possibly persisted to disk.